Geir Haarde

-Geir Hilmar Haarde ([ˈceːir̥ ˈhɪlmar̥ ˈhɔrtɛ]; born 8 April 1951) is an Icelandic politician, who served as prime minister of Iceland from 15 June 2006 to 1 February 2009 and as president of the Nordic Council in 1995.
+Geir Hilmar Haarde ([ˈceːir̥ ˈhɪlmar̥ ˈhɔrtɛ]; born 8 April 1951) is an Icelandic politician who served as prime minister of Iceland from 15 June 2006 to 1 February 2009, and as president of the Nordic Council in 1995.
 Geir was chairman of the Icelandic Independence Party from 2005 to 2009.
-Since 23 February 2015 he has served as the ambassador of Iceland to the United States and several Latin American countries.
+From 2015 to 2019 he served as the ambassador of Iceland to the United States and several Latin American countries.
+Since 2019 he has been a chief representative at the World Bank Group.

 Geir initially led a coalition between his party and the Progressive Party.
-After the 2007 parliamentary election, in which the Independence Party increased its share of the vote, Geir renewed his term as Prime Minister, leading a coalition between his party and the Social Democratic Alliance.
+After the 2007 parliamentary election, in which the Independence Party increased its share of the vote, Geir renewed his term as prime minister, leading a coalition between his party and the Social Democratic Alliance.
 That coalition resigned in January 2009 after widespread protests following an economic collapse in October 2008.
 In September 2010, Geir became the first Icelandic minister to be indicted for misconduct in office, and stood trial before the Landsdómur, a special court for such cases.
 He was convicted on one count, but acquitted of the most serious violations.

 Life and career

 Geir was born in the Icelandic capital Reykjavík, to Tomas Haarde, a Norwegian from Rogaland, and an Icelandic mother.
 He is the brother of Bernhard Haarde, former leader of the Icelandic branch of the World Union of National Socialists.
 He received his bachelor's degree in the United States at Brandeis University as a Wien Scholar, graduating with a degree in economics, then went on to earn two Master's degrees – in international relations from the School of Advanced International Studies of The Johns Hopkins University and in economics from the University of Minnesota.

 Prior to entering the Althing (the Icelandic Parliament), Geir was an economist at the Central Bank of Iceland from 1977 to 1983 and was a political adviser to the Icelandic Minister of Finance from 1983 to 1987.
 He was a member of the Althing for 22 years, 1987–2009.
 Geir was Chairman of the Independence Party Parliamentary Group from 1991 to 1998 and a member of the Alþing's Foreign Affairs Committee from 1991 to 1998; he was Chairman of the Foreign Affairs Committee from 1995 to 1998.
 He served as Minister of Finance from April 1998 to September 2005 and then as Minister for Foreign Affairs from September 2005 to June 2006.
 He was elected Chairman of the Independence Party in an uncontested election in October 2005, following the departure of Davíð Oddsson.

 Following the announcement of Halldór Ásgrímsson's resignation as Prime Minister on 5 June 2006, Geir succeeded him as Prime Minister on 15 June.

-On 23 January 2009, Geir announced that due to health reasons (malignant oesophageal tumour), he would step down as chairman of the Independence Party at the next party congress on 26–29 March 2009.
+On 23 January 2009, Geir announced that for health reasons (malignant oesophageal tumour), he would step down as chairman of the Independence Party at the next party congress on 26–29 March 2009.
 On the same day, he announced that an early general election would be held on 9 May 2009, in which he would not be a candidate.